hohn/codeql-dataflow-sql-injection/codeql-dataflow-sql-injection.md

 }
 ```

-### The Data Source
+### The isSource Predicate

-The external data enters through the call
+Recall that the external data enters through the `buf` argument to the call

     count = read(STDIN_FILENO, buf, BUFSIZE);

-We thus want the `buf` argument to the call of the `read` function.
-Together, this is
+and we got this via the query

 ```ql
 from FunctionCall read, Expr buf